Housing and Residence Life

 The Global Programs Office provides information and services for Daemen students desiring to study abroad, as well as international students who have chosen Daemen for their undergraduate and/or graduate education.

 Experiencing the world from another cultural perspective is essential for preparing students for global citizenship.
-Details of specific programs are found in the Programs of Study section of this Catalog.
-All students studying abroad while at Daemen must meet with Global Programs staff for program information, application assistance, and College approval of their international educational experience.
+Details of specific programs are found in the Programs of Study section of this catalog.
+All students studying abroad while at Daemen must meet with Global Programs staff for program information, application assistance, and University approval of their international educational experience.

-The Global Programs Office provides comprehensive assistance and support for the community of international students at Daemen College.
-Staff members help international students with their initial adjustment to the College and the Buffalo area.
+The Global Programs Office provides comprehensive assistance and support for the community of international students at Daemen University.
+Staff members help international students with their initial adjustment to the University and the Buffalo area.
 The office provides information and advice about immigration regulations, cultural differences, and personal concerns.

-The library is located in the Research & Information Commons (“the RIC”).
-All library study spaces within the RIC have wireless connectivity, quiet study space, talking permitted study space, group study rooms, seminar & animation theater, a café, and two presentation rooms.
-Students will also find all the fixtures and furnishings to get comfortable and stay awhile.
+The library is located in the Research & Information Commons (RIC).
+All library study spaces within the RIC have wireless connectivity, quiet study space, talking permitted study space, group study rooms, seminar and animation theater, a café, and two presentation rooms.
+Students will find comfortable furnishings and inspiring surroundings.

-The library has a collection of over 100,000 titles in print and e-books, as well as hundreds of print and digital periodical subscriptions, DVDs, and streaming video.
-Our collections support the vast majority of teaching and scholarship needs.
+The library has comprehensive collections of e-book and print book titles as well as thousands of digital and print periodical subscriptions and streaming video.
+Our collections support teaching and scholarship in all disciplines.
 Fast and easy interlibrary loan is available for specialized and unique information needs.

 Research librarians are available to consult with students and faculty to find the information resources they need, as well as provide classroom and one-on-one research assistance.